Secure deployment for Service Virtualization

 The Service Virtualization server restricts access to certain actions and resources based on the privileges of the user who logs in.
 By default, only the user who installed Service Virtualization is privileged to log in to the Service Virtualization server and perform changes.

 Administrators should determine who will need to perform tasks on the SV Server and only assign the required permissions.
-For more information about default groups and server authorization, see Server authentication.
+For more information about default groups and server authorization, see Authenticate the SV Server.